Depth-Oriented Psychotherapy for People Under Sustained Pressure

 Foundations

-My practice is informed by cognitive behavioural therapy, Cognitive Behavioural Hypnotherapy and applied neuroscience.
+My practice is informed by cognitive behavioural therapy, cognitive behavioural hypnotherapy and applied neuroscience.
 I work from structured psychological formulation, integrating attentional training, behavioural experimentation and emotional processing within a contained therapeutic framework.

 Credentials & Experience